Yermo/rich_textarea/README.md

 ### Some Comments on the Code

 Depending on the browser, it turns out that it's often [impossible to select particular positions](http://a-software-guy.com/2013/01/you-cant-select-that-webkit-browser-selections-and-ranges-in-chrome-and-safari/).
-For example, in Chrome it's not possible to select the space before a SPAN if the SPAN is the first thing in the DIV.
-This means that without some serious handstands the user cannot move the caret before an object they've inserted, which would be No Good(tm).
+For example, in Chrome it's not possible to select the space before a SPAN if the SPAN is the first thing in the contenteditable DIV.
+This means that the user cannot move the caret before an object they've inserted at the beginning of the DIV, which would be No Good(tm).
+The same is true if the user puts two objects right next to one another.
+Or tries to get "behind" the last object in the DIV.
+Etc. Etc.
 Moving the caret has it's own issues in FireFox.

 Then there is the issue that the three major browsers [all do different things when ENTER is pressed](http://a-software-guy.com/2013/01/a-summary-of-markup-changes-in-contenteditable-divs-in-webkitfirefox-and-msie/).

-As a result, the majority of work involved in developing this plugin has involved a tremendous amount of trial and error.
+As a result, developing this plugin has involved a tremendous amount of trial and error as I tried to figure out what the browsers were doing in all these various circumstances.
 The code reflects this trial and error.
 There are prodigious trace messages which can be turned on by calling *ddt.on()*.

 Despite not being able to select, for instance, the space between a SPAN and the beginning of a DIV, one can INSERT content there.
 It turns out that textnodes are always selectable in all major browsers so the approach I've chosen is to insert Unicode Zero Width Space characters (u+200B) in those areas that are typically not selectable.
+These text nodes take up no space on the screen and are as a result invisible to the user.
 As long as there's one of these invisible characters present, the user can move the caret there.
 Thus the trick is to make sure that textnodes wrap objects in all cases regardless of how the users happens to edit the content.
 (HINT: It can get challenging when you consider inserting an object, deleting it, breaking a line then merging it back together again using the BACSPACE key, etc.)

 Unfortunately, when moving the cursor using the arrow keys (or BACKSPACE), moving over zero width space characters does consume a keystroke, which means the user presses a key and nothing happens.
 Not Good(tm).

-To address this, I intercept key presses and look to see if the caret is next to any zero width character and skip over them accordingly.
+To address this, I intercept key presses and look to see if the caret is next to any zero width characters and skip over them accordingly.
 The same is done for BACKSPACE.
 It gets challenging when you consider that you might reach the end of a container, like a DIV in Chrome, and have to step out of that container, into an adjacent one and continue skipping across blank character.
 Then you have to also take into account that WebKit browsers do not merge adjacent textnodes, so you may have any number of textnodes with any number of zero width characters.

 What has proven particularly challenging is getting cursor movement to behave as expected in all cases when one considers how the various browsers format content and what their default key handler behavior is.
 There are still some cases where the cursor jumps one space too many or the code doesn't recognize that it's next to an object (and should highlight it).